Adversity is just a challenge we have not yet conquered. Together, we can build a future for our community that is both strong and kind.

 By working together, we can help our neighbors and build a stronger community.

-BAFS Community Resilience Task Force
+About the BAFS Community Resilience Task Force

 In August 2025, the Bethel Area Food Shelf launched the BAFS Community Resilience Task Force through the Catalyst Cohort Grant from the VT Foodbank and Vital Communities Upper Valley Resilience Network.
-The Task Force brings neighbors together to explore the root causes of food insecurity—access to housing, healthcare, childcare, transportation, and jobs—and develop solutions that can make a real difference for community members struggling to meet their basic needs.
+The Task Force brought neighbors together to explore the root causes of food insecurity—access to housing, healthcare, childcare, transportation, and jobs—and develop solutions that can make a real difference for community members struggling to meet their basic needs.

 The Bethel Area Food Shelf has been part of our community for more than 40 years, serving the Bethel area, which includes the towns of Bethel, Barnard, Stockbridge, Rochester, and Pittsfield.
 For decades, we have helped neighbors through difficult times with the support of many dedicated volunteers.